nholstein/opentitan.rs/BUILD.md

 The disadvantage of this option is that developers need to remeber to replace `cargo build` with `cargo xbuild`.

+The rustup method is run once, while installing a development system.
+Using `cargo xbuild` adds an additional small recompilation cost after every `cargo clean`.

 ## Methodoloy

 There are good sources of information available online for building